25prabhu10/notes/docs/Languages/Git/Git.md

 When working on a Git project most of the time the user will have to deal with two repositories:

-- _Remote Repository_: They are versions of your project that are hosted on the Internet or network somewhere.
+- _Remote Repository_: They are versions of your project that are hosted on the Internet or network somewhere

 - _Local Repository_: It is a copy of the remote repository that exists on the user's workstation.
-This is the repository where the user works on the project.
+This is the repository where the user works on the project

 ### Head

-**HEAD** is a reference variable that always **points to the tip of your current (working) branch, that is, recent commit of your current branch**.
+**HEAD** is a reference variable that always **points to the tip of your current (working) branch, that is, recent commit of your current branch**

 - The `HEAD` file inside the `.git/` directory holds the reference value